-Due to business conflict, I had to rush out before the completion of the event.
+Due to a business conflict, I had to rush out before the completion of the event.
 But I truly enjoyed the part I spent there.

 Radhika and my kids are self-reliant and self-dependent and pursue what they are passionate about, encouraging me to do what I am passionate about while we all exploring lots of common stuff together”.
 Again answer could be as simple as, “If you are passionate about something, you would automatically make time for it”.
 I am passionate about exploring and documenting good things in life.

-Here are collection of my pics:
+Here are the collection of my pics:

 Wedding Invitation Card

 A hero, according to Western culture, is one who kills hundreds of people in a war.
 Then he is awarded the highest order or award or medal of the country.
 But the Hindu concept of a hero is very different.
 In India, one holy man was called Maha Veer, i.e. Great hero.
 He is Maruti or Hanuman.
 Many others including Lord Rama, Arjuna also bear this title.
-The word Hero in English came from the Sanskrit word Vira (veera).
+The word Hero in English came from the Sanskrit word Vira (Veera).
 There is popular Sanskrit couplet about Lord Rama which describes the five ‘heroic’ qualities of Rama.